domcermak/neural_style_transfer/README.md

 1. Ensure you copied the URL starting with `https://` given by the [previous step](#start-ngrok-to-publish-the-port-of-the-upload-application).
 2. Generate a new QR code by opening [https://www.qrcode-monkey.com](https://www.qrcode-monkey.com).
-4. Copy the `qr-code.png` file with the QR code downloaded from the [https://www.qrcode-monkey.com](https://www.qrcode-monkey.com) to the `assets/` folder.
+4. Copy the `qr-code.png` file with the QR code to the `assets/` folder.

 ### Run the Interactive Neural Style Transfer application